 The only blind driving hole on the course to undulating fairway.
 Drive over the pole or right side of fairway for best approach to well protected green.

-Played from the highest tee on the links, there are three bunkers to negotiate.
-Two pot bunkers on the right and one fairway bunker under the sand dune on the left which deters the longer hitters from attempting to drive the green.
+Played from the highest tee on the links, there are two bunkers to negotiate.
+A natural bunker on the right and one riveted fairway bunker under the sand dune on the left which deters the longer hitters from attempting to drive the green.
 The wise golfer will hit the tee shot short of the bunkers allowing for a full shot to the green which tends to be difficult to hold.

 Dog-leg right off the tee to fairway which throws the ball right as you approach the green.
 Many brave golfers drive as close to the out of bounds as possible.
 Tempting two-shotter for long hitters but beware of the valley on the right.